-The Compensation Committee awarded incentive compensation for fiscal 2010 based on its assessment of the degree of achievement of individual and corporate performance goals for 2010.
-Because we exceeded our Adjusted EBITDA goal, the Compensation Committee awarded 110% of the portion of each executive's incentive compensation target attributable to corporate performance.
-None of the incentive compensation awarded under the management incentive plan for 2010 deviated from the formula-based approach for corporate performance.
-Achievement of individual performance goals by the named executive officers ranged from 94% to 100%.
-The total cash-based incentive compensation awarded to the named executive officers as a percentage of their base salary ranged from 7% above to 8% below the 50th percentile of the Radford survey data.
+The Compensation Committee awarded incentive compensation for fiscal 2011 based on its assessment of the degree of achievement of individual and corporate performance goals for 2011.
+As a result of not meeting the corporate performance goals for revenue or Adjusted EBITDA, the Compensation Committee determined that there would be no bonus awarded relative to the portion of each executive's incentive compensation target attributable to corporate performance.
+Achievement of individual performance goals by the named executive officers ranged from 92% to 100%.
+The total cash-based incentive compensation awarded to the named executive officers as a percentage of their base salary fell significantly below the 25th percentile of the Radford survey data as a result of not receiving a bonus relative to the corporate performance.